helm/charts/stable/phpmyadmin/README.md

   --set db.host=mymariadb,db.port=3306 stable/phpmyadmin
 ```

-The above command sets the PhpMyAdmin to connect to a database in `mymariadb` host and `3306` port respectively.
+The above command sets the phpMyAdmin to connect to a database in `mymariadb` host and `3306` port respectively.

 Alternatively, a YAML file that specifies the values for the above parameters can be provided while installing the chart.
 For example,